J4NN0/j4nn0-b0t/README.md

     import sqlite3

-and I also suggest you to download [DB Browser for SQLite](https://sqlitebrowser.org) to easly manage (create, read, delete, modifiy, etc.) the databases.
+I also suggest you to download [DB Browser for SQLite](https://sqlitebrowser.org) to easily manage (create, read, delete, modify, etc.) the database(s).

 # BOT usage

 - ⭕ Developer
-    - /about: to see info about developer
+    - `/about`: to see info about developer

 - 📝 List
-    - /addtolist \<items>: to add one or several items to your personal list (to do list, reminders or what you want)
+    - `/addtolist <item>`: to add one or several items to your personal list.
-    - /rmfromlist \<items>: to remove  one or several itmes from your personal list
+    - `/rmfromlist <item>`: to remove  one or several items from your personal list.
-    - /show_list: it shows items that you added to your personal list
+    - `/show_list`: it shows all items in your personal list.
-    - /clear_list: to delete all items from your pesonal list
+    - `/clear_list`: to delete all items from your personal list.

-- ❓ Message from strangers
-    - /topic: to see topic that contains at least one message from a stranger
-    - /msg [-user] \<topic> \<text>: to sent a message that everyone can read; -user is optional, if inserted your username will be showed with the message you sent
-    - /showmsg \<topic>: to see message about a specific topic
-    - /delmsg \<topic>: to delete a your message that you posted in that topic
-    - /tagmsg: to check if someone tag you in a topic or message (tag in telegram: @username)
-    - /personalmsg: to see all messages you sent

 - 🔀 Random value
-    - /random \<number>: it will return a random number between 0 and <number>
+    - `/random <number>`: it will return a random number between 0 and <number>

 - ⏰ Alarm
-    - /timer \<seconds>: to set a timer and wait for your message
+    - `/timer <seconds>`: to set a timer and wait for your message

 - Info about bot
-    - /help:  to have info about all commands
+    - `/help`:  to have info about all commands

 #### Easter egg

-*There are also a lot of easter eggs (you can't find it in this code) that i wrote to have fun with my friends.
+*There are also a lot of Easter eggs (you can't find it in this code) that i wrote to have fun with my friends.
 Try to find them and enjoy!*

 # How to host BOT on Heroku